How to Backup and Restore WordPress

 site2.com will turn into site2.destination.com

 That’s it.
-With WP STAGING | PRO, you have created a backup of your entire WordPress website and learned how you can restore your WordPress website from a backup or restore the backup on another system.
+With WP STAGING | PRO, you have created a backup of your entire WordPress website and learned how you can restore it from a backup or migrate it to another system.